Lavaneeth221/Deepfake-video-detection-using-DL-/README.md

 6.Conclusion

 In this project, we propose a deep learning-based approach for detecting deepfake videos.
 The proposed approach uses a pre-trained CNN for feature extraction and LSTM for classification.
 The experimental results show that the proposed approach achieves high accuracy in detecting deepfake videos.

+7.Contributors

+Siddhartha Talasila

+Lavaneeth Reddy